Gonzalo Thought: Influences

 Finally, Gonzalo Thought unites all of the above and applies it to the Peruvian reality as a development elaborated by Guzmán from the thought of Mariátegui (Mariátegui's thought being considered a "political expression of the Peruvian working class").
 Gonzalo Thought was accepted by Guzmán's followers as an official ideology, as it would be "the only scientific one", a superior way of appreciating reality.

+The term "Gonzalo Thought" includes not only the writings of Guzmán, but also the entire ideological, political, and military line approved by the leadership of PCP-SL.
+The journalist Gustavo Gorriti describes the way in which, after the first armed actions of PCP-SL, each committee produced a written assessment of what had been learned and sent it to the Central Committee to be synthesized and disseminated throughout the party apparatus for future actions.

 Components

 Anti-revisionism

 Gonzalo Thought adheres to the anti-revisionist line of Marxism, considering revisionists as: A cancer, a cancer that has to be ruthlessly swept away, otherwise we will not be able to advance in the revolution; and remember what Lenin said, synthetically, we must forge in two issues, forge in revolutionary violence and forge in the implacable struggle against opportunism, against revisionism.In this way, ideological purity and complete adherence to what was considered the correct line within Marxism was encouraged.

 Use of violence

 Gonzalo Thought calls for the use of violence through the "people's war" and the "blood quota."
 For Guzmán:Regarding violence, we start from a principle established by Chairman Mao Tse Tung: violence is a universal law without any exception, I mean revolutionary violence; This violence is what allows us to resolve the fundamental contradictions with an army and through the people's war.
 It is a substantive question of Marxism because without revolutionary violence one class cannot be replaced by another, an old order cannot be overthrown to create a new one, a new order led by the proletariat through communist parties.Violence, as a manifestation of class struggle, was seen as a fundamental step to overthrow the old, enabling the emergence of an overcoming stage of capitalism: communism.